< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 DAYLOG TUE 24 SEP 24: Nebraska and Maine are the only two US states that don't have a "winner take all" electoral policy: instead of one candidate getting all the electoral votes, the votes can be split.

 Trump & MAGA were trying to convert Nebraska to a "winner take all" scheme; the state legislature didn't go along.
 There was much commentary that this was a close shave -- but Nebraska has only 5 electoral votes.
-No, once again, this won't be a close election.

 * Trump & his sidekick JV Dunce have been spreading vicious stories about Haitian immigrants in Springfield, Ohio, leading to bomb threats and other harrassments.
 The Haitians have hit back, filing charges against the two.